-When it came time to wean my first born son, it was one of the most exciting and scary times of my life.
+“Weaning my first-born son was one of the most exciting and scary times of my life.
 We chose the baby led weaning method very early on and he took to it like a duck to water.
-It’s one of the best parenting decisions I’ve made and I’m still praised for it years later now he’s a fully-fledged toddler and happy to eat anything and everything.
+It’s one of the best parenting decisions I’ve made and now he’s a fully-fledged toddler and happy to eat anything and everything.

-My second born son is soon to turn six months old and we will be following the same method of weaning again.
+My second born son is soon to turn six months old.
+We will be following the same method of weaning again.
 Are you still unsure whether to choose traditional or baby led weaning?
 Read on for five reasons why you should choose the baby led way.

 You can both enjoy mealtimes together

-Baby led weaning is all about you enjoying mealtimes as a family, as opposed to you having to cook something separate for baby and spoon feed him it while your food gets cold.
-I loved that I could rustle up an evening meal or a healthy breakfast for us all and plonk chunks of crumpets or pasta on my son’s highchair while I enjoyed my food too.
+Baby led weaning is all about you enjoying mealtimes as a family.
+No more cooking something separate for baby and spoon feeding it while your food gets cold.
+I loved that I could rustle up an evening meal or a healthy breakfast for us all.
+I could plonk chunks of crumpets or pasta on my son’s highchair while I enjoyed my food too.
 Eating together also teaches baby how to chew and eventually use cutlery too.

 The mess can be cleaned up

 If fear of the mess that baby led weaning causes is putting you off, then don’t let it.
 By purchasing a few simple items, you can combat the mess and make your life ten times easier.
 We swore by a washable cover all bib, a high chair with a huge tray.
 And eating on tiled or laminate flooring which can be quickly cleaned up with a dustpan and brush between mealtimes.
 If you’ve got a dog, then even better!